whisthq/whist/main-webserver/README.md

 Hosted on Heroku: https://dashboard.heroku.com/apps/cube-celery-vm

 ## Setup
-### Local setup (Windows)
+### Local setup (Windows/MacOS)
 1. Set up the Heroku CLI on your computer
+2. Git clone this repo and cd into it.
-2. Ceate a virtual environment for yourself by typing `virtualenv env` and then run the python executable listed in the install text, i.e. `source env\Scripts\activate`.
+3. Ceate a virtual environment for yourself by typing `virtualenv env` and then run the python executable listed in the install text by running `source env\Scripts\activate` on Windows, or `source env/bin/activate` on MacOS.
-3. Install everything by typing `pip install -r requirements.txt`.
+4. Install everything by typing `pip install -r requirements.txt`.
-4. Tell the local environment what the entry point is to the webserver by typing `set FLASK_APP=run.py`.
+5. Tell the local environment what the entry point is to the webserver by typing `set FLASK_APP=run.py`.
-5. Import the environment variables into your computer by typing `heroku config -s >> .env`.
+6. Import the environment variables into your computer by typing `heroku config -s >> .env`.
-6. Type `flask run` to start the webserver on localhost
+7. Type `flask run` to start the webserver on localhost

 ### Run on Heroku
 **Staging**